-In a lecture at Harvard University last December, 1993’s Nobel Prize in literature recipient Toni Morrison explored the theme of good and evil in recent literature.
+In a lecture at Harvard University, 1993’s Nobel Prize in literature recipient Toni Morrison once explored the theme of good and evil in recent literature.
 Morrison narrated her interest in goodness as a writer, to allow “goodness its own speech” and to shape plots and characters that embody not just what is basest in us, but also what is loftiest.
-While she maintains that a clearheaded exploration of goodness must include an examination also of evil and its force, Morrison confessed that she has never been “been impressed by evil,” and that she is “confounded by how attractive it is to others and stunned by the attention given to its every whisper, its every shout.”
+While she maintains that a clearheaded exploration of goodness must include an examination also of evil and its force, Morrison confessed that she has never “been impressed by evil,” and that she is “confounded by how attractive it is to others and stunned by the attention given to its every whisper, its every shout.”

 Morrison explained that her literary effort, instead, is interested in respecting goodness for what it is, to allow it to occupy a writer’s mind and a reader’s imagination as prominently as many dark and darkening tales may do.